JakubIllner/jakubillner.github.io/_posts/2022-09-30-JSON-in-autonomous-database.markdown

 * Load and query performance with ADW instance using 2 and more OCPUs or with Autoscaling enabled.
 * Load performance of JSON Collection with metadata caching.
 * Load performance of JSON Collection with `SodaCollection.insertMany()` operation.
+* Load performance of mix of Insert and Update operations.

 I hope to return to these scenarios in some of the following posts.